 Earth.
 Art.
+Yoga.
 Literature.
 Long standing, I have loved the natural world and its wonders, along with the arts.
 I grew up in the Pacific Northwest of the United States, near the glacier covered North Cascade Mountains in Washington State.
 As a child, I was raised on soft pine-needled trails in forests of douglas fir and cedar and along the waters of the Salish Sea.
 And in elementary school I was chosen to attend the “Young Authors Conference” held yearly in Seattle.

 I have lived, worked, and studied in West Africa, Europe, Asia, and Latin America.
 Adventure defines my life; as does my love of the unknown and the visual arts and literature.
 I have driven and explored the Pan-American Highway and the artistic wonders along the way; owned and traveled by camel in Niger, West Africa and spent time creating with local desert artists; researched and painted endangered plants in the Peruvian Amazon; rowed an open dory for 40 days amongst the little-known islands off the southern coast of Brazil where I started writing my first novel; and trekked in the Himalayas of Nepal which inspired yet another story line I am eager to explore.